TusKyZ/llm-huggingface-leaderboard-analysis/README.md

 Figure 2 shows how the fine-tuned models from the community outperforms the Official Released models but is it because the community prefer to use only smaller, more efficient models?
 The author also took the ratio of each group in proportion to the "large" group model.

-Figure 3 and 4 will show each for Unofficial models vs Official models.

 <img width="649" height="541" alt="image" src="https://github.com/user-attachments/assets/da43d80b-2bd2-4afa-8f83-7bf640b72d4f" />

  Figure 3.
 Unofficial Models Count Ratio